 Now I’ll tell you a story about a guy who sold stuff door-to-door during the Great Depression – with great success.
 Though if this is a parable about effort, the effort isn’t where you might expect.

-After a short-lived stint as an apprentice-chef in Paris, a 23-year old college dropout named David got a job selling Aga Cookers, a type of desktop oven, in Scotland, mostly in small towns.
+After a short-lived stint as an apprentice-chef in Paris((To learn what it was like for a young British person to work in a Parisian restaurant circa 1930, the book to read, by one of the other great writers of the 20th Century, is Down and Out in Paris and London.
+My father gave me this book when I moved to Europe at age 18 and I would later go on to wash dishes at food & drink establishments in Spain, Oregon, and Colorado)), a 23-year old college dropout named David got a job selling Aga Cookers, a type of desktop oven, in Scotland, mostly in small towns.
 He went from town to town, household to household.
 Any house with a car, in fact – that was his prospecting strategy (only 1 in 12 people in the UK owned a car then).

 His vision was that every single car owner in the UK should also own an Aga Cooker.
 By the age of 25, he became the most successful salesman in the company’s history.

 His employers took notice.
 At their behest, young David Ogilvy wrote down what he learned – about prospecting and many other things.
 The result was a dazzlingly detailed, 9,000-word